 But as far as discharge in bankruptcy goes, a debt on a judgment is no different than any other debt that doesn’t yet have a judgment–they are dischargeable in bankruptcy unless they meet one of the exceptions set forth in 11 U.S.C.
 523, as described above.

 Liens Remain Against Property After Bankruptcy Unless Removed

 A “judgment lien” is simply a lien that results from recording a judgment, as described above (as opposed to a lien created voluntarily, such as a mortgage).
-This lien will remain against whatever property it is “attached” to on the date the bankruptcy case is filed after the bankruptcy discharge has been entered, unless it is specifically avoided (removed) in the bankruptcy case.

 A judgment lien¹ is not automatic.